Arianna Pera

 Hi, welcome on my page ☀️

-I am a Research Assistant at the Copenhagen Center for Social Data Science and will soon start a Postdoc there.
+I am a Postdoc at the Copenhagen Center for Social Data Science.
 I was previously a PhD student at the IT University of Copenhagen in the NERDS research group, supervised by Prof. Luca Maria Aiello.
 I’ve been a visiting PhD student at the School of Information at the University of Michigan until December 2024, working with Ceren Budak.

 My research is part of the Climate Advocates’ Media Portrayals (CAMP) research project, funded by the Independent Research Fund Denmark (DFF) and led by Assistant Prof. Clara Vandeweerdt.
 My current focus is on studying bias in the representation of climate advocates in news media, as well as broader dynamics of climate action.